romana/romana/romana_setup.md

 ### Distro

-The linux distribution can be specified using the `-d` or `--distro` option.
+The Linux distribution can be specified using the `-d` or `--distro` option.
 This is used when the installation environment is created, and when stack and Romana components are being installed.

 Valid values are: